kevin-bernardi/CudaGrid3D/README.md

 A smaller cell size results in a more precise 2D/3D map but at the cost of more computational work.

-The 2D grid is simply a projection of the 3D grid and the user cannot insert the points directly in the 2D grid.
+The 2D grid is a projection of the 3D grid and the user cannot insert the points directly in the 2D grid.

 # Guide

 This guide explains the general workflow needed for pointcloud insertion, free space computation, occupancy grid update and 3D mesh generation.
 The guide does not explain the complete list of arguments for each function.
-Each function is documented in greater detail in the [functions reference page](https://github.com/kevin-bernardi/CudaGrid3D/blob/main/reference.md).
+Each function is documented in detail in the [functions reference page](https://github.com/kevin-bernardi/CudaGrid3D/blob/main/reference.md).

 A complete example of the library usage can be found [here](https://github.com/kevin-bernardi/CudaGrid3D/blob/main/example.cpp).